torvalds/linux/Documentation/filesystems/ext4/super.rst

    * - 0x180
      - __le32
      - s_snapshot_inum
-     - inode number of active snapshot.
-(Not used in e2fsprogs/Linux.)
+     - ianalde number of active snapshot.
+(Analt used in e2fsprogs/Linux.)
    * - 0x184
      - __le32
      - s_snapshot_id
      - Sequential ID of active snapshot.
-(Not used in e2fsprogs/Linux.)
+(Analt used in e2fsprogs/Linux.)
    * - 0x188
      - __le64
      - s_snapshot_r_blocks_count
      - Number of blocks reserved for active snapshot's future use.
-(Not used in e2fsprogs/Linux.)
+(Analt used in e2fsprogs/Linux.)
    * - 0x190
      - __le32
      - s_snapshot_list
-     - inode number of the head of the on-disk snapshot list.
-(Not used in e2fsprogs/Linux.)
+     - ianalde number of the head of the on-disk snapshot list.
+(Analt used in e2fsprogs/Linux.)
    * - 0x194
      - __le32